markliou/DockerhubAutobuildZone/dind/README.md

 ```
 sudo docker exec -it XXXXXX
 ```
 XXXXX means the container number when you initiate a the daemon container.
+You can also run use GPUs with --gpus options with the in-side docker container (but the outside docker-in-docker container **also need to give the --gpus options**)